 - Call a customer at work or at a time they have previously indicated is inconvenient

 - Use obscene or profane language

 - Threaten criminal charges or legal action that cannot or will not be taken

 - Fail or refuse to validate a debt

 - Contact family, friends, neighbors, or coworkers regarding a debt

-If Advanced Collection Services commits any of the above infractions when communicating with you, you have a right to file a complaint with the CFPB or the BBB.
+If they commit any of the above infractions when communicating with you, you have a right to file a complaint with the CFPB or the BBB.

 You may also be entitled to financial compensation if the abuse is bad enough, and if you work with proper representation.

 Take some time to read up on the FDCPA and how it protects your rights.
 This is one of the most effective ways that you can advocate for yourself throughout the debt collection process.